aCodeDog/legged-robots-manipulation/README.md

 # legged-robots-manipulation
 ## Introduction
 legged-robots-manipulation is a loco-manipulation repository for (wheel-)legged robots.
 The code is built on  [legged_gym](https://github.com/leggedrobotics/legged_gym/tree/master).
-We provide two pre-trained models for airbot and b2w.

 *Project Page*:[wheel-legged-loco-manipulation](https://acodedog.github.io/wheel-legged-loco-manipulation/)

-The current repository contains airbot and b2w.
-The current repository is a partial implementation of the paper.
-The whole code will be released once the paper is accepted.
+The current repository contains airbot ,go2_arx,b2w_z1,aliengo_z1 and b2w.
+The current repository is a partial implementation of the paper.The repository is still under construction for various reasons, and will be releasing issac lab versions and vision-based versions in the near future.

+### Solar System Exploration, 1950s – 1960s

+- [x] legged-robots-manipulation for isaacgym
+- [ ] legged-robots-manipulation for isaaclab
+- [ ] end2end vision-based loco-manipulation method

 ### airbot
 airbot is a loco-manipulation task implemented using PPO.
 It is the baseline for comparison in the Paper.
 ![loco-manipulation](https://github.com/aCodeDog/legged-robots-manipulation/blob/master/resources/pictures/airbot_demo.gif)

+### go2_arx
+go2_arx is a loco-manipulation task implemented using PPO.
+It is the baseline for comparison in the Paper.

+### aliengo_Z1

+### B2W_Z1

 ### b2w
 b2w is a locomotion demo for the Unitree b2w robot.